Thimo Meitner: Life and career

-Meitner first came into contact with the acting profession when his parents applied to him at the age of seven, without his knowledge, on the ZDF television show Lass Dich Surprise with Thomas Ohrner.
-There he was allowed to meet his then idol Jan Fedder, the actor of Dirk Matthies in the ARD evening series Großstadtrevier.
-From there, Meitner's interest in acting was awakened.
-In 2004 he visited the children's play club of the Württembergische Landesbühne Esslingen and played there for a year.
+Meitner first came into contact with acting at age seven, when his parents arranged for him to participate in the ZDF television show "Lass Dich Überraschen" with Thomas Ohrner.
+There he was able to meet his then idol Jan Fedder, who played the role of Dirk Matthies in the ARD primetime crime show "Großstadtrevier".
+Beginning with that encounter, Meitner's interest in acting was awakened.
+In 2004 he visited the children's theater club of the Württembergische Landesbühne Esslingen and performed there for one year.

-After a successful casting, he played the role of Zettel in the children's and youth television series Ein Fall für B.A.R.Z. from 2005 to 2007.
-Since then, several TV roles have followed, including in the film Das geteilte Glück (2009), which was awarded best television film at the Biberach Film Festival in 2010.
-He also took on roles in television series such as SOKO 5113 and SOKO Stuttgart as well as in short films.
+Following a successful audition, he played the role of Zettel in the young people's television show "Ein Fall für B.A.R.Z." from 2005 to 2007.
+Since then he has appeared in several TV films including Das geteilte Glück (2009), which was named best television film of the year at the Biberach Film Festival in 2010.
+He has also appeared in television series such as SOKO 5113 and SOKO Stuttgart as well as in short films.

 In 2012, Meitner completed his Abitur at the Georgii-Gymnasium in Esslingen am Neckar.
-Since October 2013 he has been studying acting at the Hochschule für Schauspielkunst "Ernst Busch" Berlin.
+From 2013 to 2017 he studied acting at the Hochschule für Schauspielkunst "Ernst Busch" in Berlin.

-From 2017 to 2021 he played in the ZDF crime series Der Alte as Lenny Wandmann after the age-related departure of Michael Ande next to Stephanie Stumph and Ludwig Blochberger the third co-investigator at the side of the old Jan-Gregor Kremp.
-However, Lenny Wandmann was not a commissioner, but a computer scientist with Asperger's syndrome, whose tasks lay in the field of research and the analysis of computer data.
+From 2017 to 2021 he appeared alongside Stephanie Stumph and Ludwig Blochberger as the third co-investigator assisting Jan-Gregor Kremp in the primetime ZDF crime show Der Alte, taking over the role of Lenny Wandmann from Michael Ande.
+Lenny Wandmann was not a police officer but rather a computer expert with Asperger's syndrome whose assignments lay in the fields of research and the analysis of computer data.